nelsonchoo456/lepark/README.md

 - Customisable Maps
   - Park, Zone Boundaries Designing
 - IoT Monitoring
+- Staff Tasks Management (Plant and Maintenance)
 - Venue Booking System
 - Attractions and Events Booking System
 - Parks Taxonomy Information

 ## System Overview

-Lepark is a robust enterprise management system developed to enhance the operational efficiency of park staff and improve the visitor experience.
+Lepark is a robust enterprise management system developed to enhance the operational efficiency of park staff and improve the visitor experience at National Parks Board (NParks).
 It comprises two web-based platforms tailored to meet the needs of park staff and park visitors, all supported by a shared backend to unify operations and engagement.

 ### Lepark Park Staff System